maxmurdoch/flock/src/pages/products/commercial.md

     - image: ../../images/uploads/phone--customise-policy@2x.png
       text: >-
         Select your cover duration and liability limit.
-You can even set the price you want your hull and equipment to be insured for.
+You can even set the amount you want your hull and equipment to be insured for.
       title: 2.
 Customise your policy
     - image: ../../images/uploads/phone--get-flying@2x.png
       text: >-
         Pay for the policy and you're good to go!
-All the important documentation is instantly emailed to you.
+All the important documentation is sent straight to your email inbox.
       title: 3.
 Get flying
   title: How commercial pilots use Flock Cover
 risk: